AdobeDocs/pass.en/help/authentication/integration-guide-mvpds/mvpd-listing-ip-addres.md

 # MVPD Listing of IP Addresses

-> [!NOTE]
+>[!IMPORTANT]
 >
->The content on this page is provided for information purposes only.
-Usage of this API requires a current license from
+> The content on this page is provided for information purposes only.
+Usage of this API requires a current license from Adobe.
-> Adobe.
 No unauthorized use is permitted.

 For an MVPD / Adobe Pass Authentication integration certain IPs must be allowed in an MVPD's firewall.
 These are the egress IPs: